 One aircraft in our inventory however, hasn’t had a major upgrade in over 5 decades.
 It’s the T38 Talon, used to train almost all our jet pilots for the last 50 years.
 Production of this aircraft actually stopped in 1972 and it lacks capability for upgrade to much of the current generation avionics and display technology.
 Finally however, after a tough competitive bid process between the Lockeed Martin T50A and Boeing, the Air Force is finally going to do something about it.
 In 2018 the Air Force awarded Boeing — along with partner Saab — a $9.2 billion contract to procure 351 advanced pilot training aircraft and 46 ground-based training systems.

 Ultra-Modern Jets, yes, but with the same ageless challenges.

 While many applications for thermal controls have gone the way of remote switches and local sensors, there is still a place for the hardened, standalone, autonomous thermal switch.
-One of those places, may well be the avionics bay of the Air Force’s next generation of fighters like the T-50A.
+One of those places, may well be the avionics bay of the Air Force’s next generation of fighters like the T-50A and the Red Hawk.
 With concerns around fail-safe operation, and various “golden bullet” scenarios, a locally active thermal switch is still the best solution for monitoring temperature in many avionics applications.

 CPI has supplied reliable thermal switching solutions to various major aircraft manufacturers worldwide for applications in the avionics bay ECS, APUs, compressors, galley equipment, for hydraulic fluid temperature monitoring, and many more.
 Our most common aerospace designs have been qualified per RTCA DO-160C and MIL-STD-810.